DataDog/documentation/README.md

 ## Contribute to the docs

-We encourage contributions!
-If you notice something on one of our pages that needs an edit, open a pull request in this repo and we'll review it as soon as we can!
+Contributions are encouraged!
+If you notice something on one of the pages that needs an edit, open a pull request in this repo for the documentation team to review.

-Most pages on our docs site feature an **Edit** button that sends you to the source file in this repo.
+Most pages on the documentation site feature an **Edit** button that sends you to the source file in this repo.
 You can make an edit straight from the GitHub website!

 ![The edit button on a docs page](static/images/edit_link.png)

-For more information on contributing, see [our contribution guidelines][18].
+For more information on contributing, see the [contribution guidelines][18].

 ## Setup